khalidMesbah/Storefront-Backend/README.md

 - A detailed list of the endpoints and actions available can be found in the REQUIREMENTS.md file.

-> ## Functionalities - Features
+> ## More
 - Connected to a Postgres database.
-- RESTful API that supports CRUD for all entities in the database
+- RESTful API that supports CRUD for all entities in the database.
-- Perform CRUD operations on a database.
-- Implemented RESTful API structure.
 - Created Express functions for incoming requests.
 - Organized Express routes into handlers.
 - Mapped RESTful routes to model methods.
 - Added endpoint tests.
-- Create a Postgres database with PostgreSQL.
 - Available to public using CORS.
 - Secure.
 - Password are stored hashed using bcrypt package.